openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Use of Pushed Authorization Requests is RECOMMENDED to ensure confidentiality, integrity, and authenticity of the request data and to avoid issues due to large requests sizes.

-Below is a non-normative example of a Pushed Authorization Request  (uses PKCE as defined in [@!RFC7636]):
+Below is a non-normative example of a Pushed Authorization Request:

 ```
 POST /op/par HTTP/1.1